lihini223/C-Sharp-Programming/Practicals/Practical-sheet-3.md

 them in third array)
 - Scalar Product (Multiply values of each relative elements of an array and store them in third array.
 After placing the values in third array add all the values)

+**Hint – use a method which in separate class.
+And call the method from main the method.**